becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

 From this forward we will use the homogenous transformations to describe the dependencies between each joints' coordinate systems.
 ![Alt text](README/READMEPictures/Transformations.png?raw=true "Homogenous Transformations")

-In the end our Geomtric Model will look like this:
+In the end our Geometric Model will look like this:

 ![Alt text](README/READMEPictures/GeomtricModelExample.png?raw=true "Geomtric Model Example")